Please change your location to view this page.

 This page contains content that does not match your current location

-NFP Law is a program of Justice Connect a social justice organisation and community legal service and is itself a not-for-profit community organisation and registered charity.
+We are a program of Justice Connect, a social justice organisation and community legal service.
+We are a not-for-profit community organisation and registered charity.

-At NFP Law we provide free and low cost legal information, advice, training and casework services to eligible community organisations across Victoria and NSW.
+We provide free and low cost legal information, advice, and casework services to eligible community organisations across Victoria and NSW.
 Find out more about these services.
 We also offer fee for service training.

-What kind of community groups attend training sessions run by NFP Law?
+What kind of community groups attend your training sessions?

 Our training sessions attract participants from a diverse range of community groups, including social service and community support organisations, not-for-profit housing and health services, environmental and community development groups, sporting and recreation groups, advocacy organisations, educational, arts and cultural organisations, amongst others.

-NFP Law’s training clients are predominantly local councils, government agencies and not-for-profit peak bodies across Victoria and NSW.
+Our training clients are predominantly local councils, government agencies and not-for-profit peak bodies across Victoria and New South Wales.

 These clients regularly engage us to deliver legal training to community organisations they work with and support.